launchdarkly/LaunchDarkly-Docs/apidocs/feature-flags.md

 ## Anatomy of a feature flag

-The feature flag API allows you to control percentage rollouts, target specific users, or even hit the 'kill' switch for a feature programmatically.
+The feature flag API allows you to control percentage rollouts, target specific users, or even toggle off a feature programmatically.
 By looking at the representation of a feature flag, we can see how to do any of these tasks.

 ## Sample feature flag representation

 Every feature flag has a set of top-level attributes, as well as an `environments` map containing the flag rollout and targeting rules specific to each environment.
 Top-level attributes include things like the flag's name, description, tags, and creation date.

 For reference, here's a complete feature flag representation.
-We'll be breaking this down and explaining each attribute in detail.
+We will break this down and explain each attribute in detail.

 ```json
 {